The Top Outdoor Adventure Spots In Rapid City

 The day that we wandered through Hanson-Larsen Memorial Park didn’t have as charming of weather — wind and snow may not be everyone’s cup of tea, but we still saw people riding, running, and walking their dogs.
 Like us, plenty of people will happily spend time outside, no matter what the weather has in store.

 The park sits right near historic Downtown Rapid City — in fact, it includes Founder’s Park and the aptly named Founders Rock.
-The rock shares a face with a bouldering problem called Vegan.
+The rock shares a face with a bouldering route called Vegan.
 Why that name?
 Because of the meat-processing plant that used to operate there prior to flooding in the early 1970s.
 Now, it’s a spot where a lot of climbers get bouldering experience without ever leaving town.

-We didn’t climb that day, but our good friend Eric showed us this problem, and a few others farther up the trail.
+We didn’t climb that day, but our good friend Eric showed us this route, and a few others farther up the trail.
 We continued marching upward, several times rewarded with cool views of Rapid, until finally emerging above the “M” that highlights M Hill.
 Since my first visit to the Black Hills in 2015, and during every trip into Rapid City since moving to the area, I find myself looking up at the M. I didn’t even realize that we could hike to it, but I’m pretty happy to have done so.

 Hanson-Larsen Memorial Park covers 300 acres and welcomes hikers, bikers, and runners with over 20 miles of trails, easily accessed from Founder’s Park, or on Thrush Drive off of West Boulevard.